NamanZelawat/Github-issues/README.md

 # Github-issues
-A react similar to github issues page.
+A react application similar to github issues page.